 The Assistant Secretary - Insular and International Affairs and the Office of Insular Affairs (OIA) carry out the Secretary's responsibilities for U.S.-affiliated insular areas.
-These include the territories of Guam, American Samoa, the U.S. Virgin Islands (USVI), and the Commonwealth of the Northern Mariana Islands (CNMI).
-Residents of these U.S. territories are U.S. citizens or nationals.
-Additionally, OIA administers and oversees Federal assistance to three freely associated states (FAS): the Federated States of Micronesia (FSM), the Republic of the Marshall Islands (RMI) and the Republic of Palau (Palau).
+These include the territories of American Samoa, the Commonwealth of the Northern Mariana Islands (CNMI), Guam, and the U.S. Virgin Islands (USVI).
+Residents of these U.S. territories are U.S. citizens or U.S. nationals.
+Additionally, OIA administers and oversees Federal assistance to three freely associated states (FAS): the Federated States of Micronesia (FSM), the Republic of the Marshall Islands (RMI), and the Republic of Palau (Palau).

-The 2020 budget request achieves the Department's mission of Fulfilling Our Trust and Insular Responsibilities by balancing the Office of Insular Affairs' efforts to strengthen economic and health capacities in the U.S. territories, and fulfill U.S. Compact obligations to freely associated states with the need for budgetary restraint.
+The 2021 budget request achieves the Department's mission of Fulfilling Our Trust and Insular Responsibilities by supporting the Office of Insular Affairs' efforts to strengthen economic and health capacities in the U.S. territories while fulfilling obligations to the freely associated states under the Compacts of Free Association.